TheSoumilArora/Internship-Project-Report/README.md

-# Internship Project Report: Space Vector Modulation
+# Internship Project Report: LLC Resonant Converter Design

-This repository contains the LaTeX files for the internship project report focusing on Space Vector Modulation (SVM).
-The project report documents the research, analysis, and findings related to Space Vector Modulation techniques.
+This repository contains the LaTeX files for the internship project report focusing on LLC Resonant Converter Design.
+The project report documents the research, analysis, and findings related to LLC Converter Design.

 ## Overview

-Space Vector Modulation is a technique used in the control of pulse-width modulated inverters to generate three-phase AC voltage waveforms.
-It is widely used in various applications such as motor control, power electronics, and renewable energy systems.
+LLC resonant converters are a power converter that uses a resonant circuit to store energy and provide a smooth output voltage.
+These converters utilize resonant circuits, consisting of inductors, capacitors, and switches, to regulate energy flow.
+They are often used in applications where a high-quality, ripple-free output voltage is required.

 ## Getting Started